-Rule 5 [Repealed eff.
-12/01/2009]
+Rule 5 REPEALED Effective 12/01/2009

-Rule 6 Electrotherapy Authority
+Rule 6 Patient Assessment and Electrotherapy Authority/Physical Remedial Measures

 - A. Electrotherapy/Physiotherapy certification is required prior to any licensee practicing electrotherapy/physiotherapy.
-Physiotherapy as used in these rules is defined as content outlined in the National Board of Chiropractic Examiner's Physiotherapy Test Plan and coursework taught at schools accredited by the Council on Chiropractic Education. - B. To receive certification, the chiropractic applicant shall present evidence of the following: - Successful completion of a course of not less than one hundred twenty (120) classroom hours in the subject taught by a school having status with the Council on Chiropractic Education or a Board approved program; or - 2.
-Passing a nationally recognized examination. - C. A clinical component must be present in the coursework to teach and demonstrate competency in the clinical applications of electrotherapy/physiotherapy. - D. Electrotherapy - 1.
-In the practice of chiropractic, the implementation of electrotherapy as referenced in Section 12-33-102, C.R.S., may include, but is not limited to: - Diagnostic, functional or psychometric patient assessment/evaluation, designed to facilitate the evaluation, administration and modification of patient care and/or case management. - b.
-Patient and/or social, educational or consultation considerations designed to educate the audience as to the nature, incidence and effects of conditions falling within the scope of the Chiropractic Practice Act. - 2.
-Electrotherapy, including physiotherapy, includes but is not limited to: - a.
-Heat. - b.
-Cold. - c.
-Sound. - d.
-Air. - e.
-Electricity. - f.
-Light. - g.
-Compression.
+Physiotherapy as used in these rules is defined by the National Board of Chiropractic Examiners' Elective Examination Guidelines.as content outlined in the National Board of Chiropractic Examiner's Physiotherapy Test Plan and coursework taught at schools accredited by the the Council on Chiropractic Education. - B. To receive certification, the chiropractic applicant shall present evidence of the following: - Successful completion of a course of not less than one hundred twenty (120) classroom hours in the subject taught by a school having status with the Council on Chiropractic Education or a Board approved program; or - 2.
+Passing a nationally recognized examination. - C. A clinical component must be present in the coursework to teach and demonstrate competency in the clinical applications of electrotherapy/physiotherapy.

+D.A.
+Electrotherapy

+- 1. In the practice of chiropractic, the implementation of electrotherapy and physical remedial measures as referenced in Sections 12-33-102-(1) and (3), C.R.S., may include, but is not limited to:

+- a.
+Diagnostic, functional or psychometric patient assessment/evaluation, designed to facilitate the evaluation, administration and modification of patient care and/or case management.

+- b.
+Patient and/or social, educational or consultation considerations designed to educate the audience as to the nature, incidence and effects of conditions falling within the scope of the Chiropractic Practice Act.

+- 2. Physical agents of eElectrotherapy, including physiotherapy-as defined by the National Board of Chiropractic Examiners Elective Examination Guidelines, includes but are is not limited to:

+- a.
+Heat.

+- b.
+Cold.

+- c.
+Sound.

+- d.
+Air.

+- e.
+Electricity.